 An adult beverage business license expires one year from the date the business license is issued by the department of local services, permitting division.
 To avoid a lapse in the effectiveness of a license, an application to renew a license must be submitted to the director, on a form provided by the director, at least thirty days before the expiration of the business license.
 An adult beverage business license renewal expires one year from the previous license's expiration date.

 NEW SECTION.
-SECTION 10.
-There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:

-A business license for a winery, brewery, distillery facility I interim use shall not be issued or renewed for more than five years on any one site.

-NEW SECTION.
 SECTION 11.
-There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:
+There is hereby added to the chapter established in section 3 of this ordinance a new section to read as follows:

-Within thirty days of the director's receipt of a complete adult beverage business license application, the director shall issue or deny the license.
+A. Within thirty days of the director's receipt of a complete adult beverage business license application, the director shall issue or deny the license.
 Within thirty days of the director's receipt of a complete renewal application, the director shall issue or deny the renewal.

+B. For any adult beverage businesses operating under an active Washington state Liquor and Cannabis Board production license issued for their current location before the effective date of this ordinance, and where King County did not object to the location during the Washington state Liquor and Cannabis Board license application process, if all other requirements of this chapter are met, the director shall approve the first adult beverage business license.
+The first business license shall be valid for six months from the date of issuance.
+The first business license may be extended, at no charge to the applicant, for an additional six months, if the director determines that the business operator has taken substantial steps to document compliance with K.C.C.
+Title 21A.
+Subsequent business licenses or renewals for such locations shall only be approved by the director if:

+1. The requirements to establish a legal nonconforming use have been met;

+2. The applicant has otherwise established a vested legal nonconforming use;

+3. The director determines that the business operator has taken substantial steps to document compliance with K.C.C.
+Title 21A; or

+4. If the business has come into conformance with the winery, brewery, distillery facility I, II or III or remote tasting room regulations adopted in K.C.C.
+21A.08.070, 21A.08.080 or section 28 of this ordinance.

 SECTION 12.
 Ordinance 15974, Section 5, and K.C.C.
 21A.06.1427 are each hereby repealed.